 This is then combined with natural or artificial flavours to create interesting flavours.
 To this some people then choose to e-liquids with added nicotine, but this is optional depending on what you want to use your e-cig for.
 The best thing to do is try a variety of combinations from a quality manufacturer, given the breadth of available choices, you are bound to find a flavour that suits you.

-Though studies are still ongoing on this topic, those that have been done so far strongly indicate that passive vaping poses little danger, if any.
-In fact, what they have managed to show thus far is that passive vaping is a non-existent problem, with ‘no apparent risk to human health from e-cigarette emissions based on the compounds analysed.’
+Studies are still ongoing on this topic.
+Those that have been completed so far strongly indicate that passive vaping poses little danger, if any.
+In fact, what they have managed to show thus far is that passive vaping is a non-existent problem.
+With ‘no apparent risk to human health from e-cigarette emissions based on the compounds analysed.’

-That said, passive vaping is still not as healthy as inhaling clean air, even if it is much better for you than inhaling cigarette smoke, which has been linked to several illnesses over the years.
-If you’re an e-cigarette user, it’s up to you to understand that many people don’t like to be surrounded by passive vape.
+Science says there is no risk from second hand vapour.
+But passive vaping is still not as healthy as inhaling clean air.
+Even if it is much better for you than inhaling cigarette smoke.
+Which has been linked to multiple illnesses over the years.
+If you’re a vaper it’s up to you to understand that many people don’t like to be surrounded by passive vape.

 Practice polite vaping and ask those around you whether it’s OK for you to vape in their vicinity.
-Refrain from vaping in areas where there are lots of people close together, and make sure you’re clear on the rules about the use of e-cigarettes in your local pubs, bars and restaurants.
+Refrain from vaping in areas where there are lots of people close together.
+Make sure you’re clear on the rules about the use of e-cigarettes in your local pubs, bars and restaurants.

 Are you concerned about passive vaping?
 Let us know why in the comments.